Keywords or Characters

 Bingo!

 A company that installs or supplies doors or windows should definitely explore Search Marketing.
-People who need double glazing are searching for it because they have serious intent to buy it in the near future.
+People who need insulated windows are searching for them because they have serious intent to buy it in the near future.
 There is plenty of search volume.
 It’s typically a locally provided service.
 And you want to be among the first results they see.

 Check out our SEO Packages